Introduction to trusts - Types of trusts: express, implied, resulting, constructive, and charitable

 Implied Trusts

-Implied trusts arise without explicit declaration, based on the conduct or circumstances of the parties.
-They are established by law to reflect presumed intentions or to prevent unjust outcomes.
+Implied trusts arise by operation of law, not by the express intention of the settlor.
+They are imposed to reflect presumed intentions or to prevent unfairness.

 Resulting Trusts